mmawaki/MMB/README.md

 # MMB
-This repository is intended for training purpose
+This repository is intended for training purpose.
+Let's go ahead with git